 This article about French mothers has me thinking about the ways different cultures parent.
-Things like, the French are wonderful about teaching table manners.
-Jordan told us she was in awe when she visited a Paris pre-school and saw 2 year olds eating bananas — they peeled them without assistance, carefully sliced them with knives and forks, then ate each slice, also with their forks.
+Things like, they say French parents are strict, but I know they are wonderful about teaching table manners.
+My sister told us she was in awe when she visited a Paris pre-school and saw 2 year olds eating bananas — they peeled them without assistance, carefully sliced them with knives and forks, then ate each slice, also with their forks.
 At age 2!

 Another example has been on my mind all week.
-Our daughter Olive, age 10, is on a school field trip.
+Our daughter Olive, age 10, attends a French public school and is on a school field trip.
 She left on Saturday morning, and won’t be back until Friday night.
 A one-week school trip!
 They are at a ski resort 9 hours away.
 Can you imagine?
 Our other kids have never done anything like this at her age, but here, no one seems to think it’s extraordinary at all.

 Please share.
-What parenting styles/techniques from other cultures would you like to copy?
+What parenting styles and techniques from other cultures would you like to copy?
 Have you ever changed your parenting style when you moved to a new state, or to another country?